3and4/Leither/doc/whitepaper-en.md

 FB, Twitter and Wechat make huge profits by controlling the **Social Relationship** of users.
 In Leither network, data of social connections are saved by user owned devices, therefore all of the attached messages, Apps and services are also selected and customized by user.
 + **Content and Service**
 On-line video, music and news media provide **Content and Service**.
-In Leither network, content and service can be split into finer parcels, and packaged into MiMei format.
+In Leither network, content and service can be split into finer parcels, and packaged into MiMei that can flow freely among nodes.
 Content producer can publish directly from its own node.
-MiMei can flow freely among nodes, users can also customize content search method and resources, not be subjected to criminal abuse by Big Techs anymore.
+Users can also customize content search method and resources, not be subjected to criminal abuse by Big Techs anymore.
 + **Tool**
 Google Doc, online office, XMind make profits  by providing **Tool Services**.
 In Leither, Tool application is also a MiMei.